alza-bitz/bats-ansible/README.md

 ## Example

-A simple example with tests for a ficticious Ansible role best illustrates the intended use.
+A simple example best illustrates the intended use.
+The following example includes some tests for a ficticious Ansible role named `somerole`.

 **tests/test.yml**:
 ```yaml